 Creating a brand identity combines your content with your blog’s appearance right down to your logo.
 It sells your blog to your audience, so you want to make sure that you not only like it but that it serves your intended purpose, whether that’s sharing your ideas, promoting products and services, or positioning yourself as a particular kind of food expert.

 Step 4 – Purchase Your Web Hosting Service

-This is where you really start using WordPress with Hostinger.
+This is where you really start using WordPress with Bluehost.
 Now that you’ve named your blog and decided on your brand image, it’s time to get started on your hosting and domain.

-First, you’ll need to start the purchasing process on Hostinger for your web hosting.
-Hostinger offers a WordPress-oriented version of their shared hosting, which will work just fine for any blogger just starting out.
+First, you’ll need to start the purchasing process on Bluehost for your web hosting.
+Bluehost offers a WordPress-oriented version of their shared hosting, which will work just fine for any blogger just starting out.

-To compare plans and select the one you want to get started with, just head to Hostinger’s page for WordPress hosting, then scroll down to the four plans with their features laid out side-by-side.
-Then, click Select, then submit your payment information.
+To compare plans and select the one you want to get started with, just head to Bluehost’s page for WordPress hosting, then scroll down to the four plans with their features laid out side-by-side.
+Then click Select and submit your payment information.
 After that, you’ll be able to select a domain for your new food blog.

 Step 5 – Select Your Domain

 When considering your domain name, keep it relevant to your content and audience.
 Make it short and easy for readers to remember.

 Your domain name may need to be different from your actual blog title.
 A lot of good domains are already taken.
 Ideally, you should have a few different name ideas in hand so that when you get to this stage where you’re looking to secure a domain that matches or is similar to it, you have multiple options to fall back on.